Natalia Jiménez

-Natalia Altea Jiménez Sarmento (born 29 December 1981) is a Spanish singer-songwriter who started her musical career in the 2000s as vocalist of La Quinta Estación.
+Natalia Altea Jiménez Sarmento (born 29 December 1981) is a Spanish singer who started her musical career in the 2000s as vocalist of La Quinta Estación.
 Her first disc as a soloist was titled Natalia Jiménez.
 She has received Grammy and Latin Grammy Awards and has sold more than 3 million albums worldwide, during her solo career.
 She has recorded duets with the main stars of Latin music, including Marc Anthony, Daddy Yankee and Ricky Martin among others.

 Career

 Jimenez began her career playing in the subway and on the streets of Madrid at age 15.

 In 2001, she signed an agreement with BMG Entertainment and became the lead singer of La Quinta Estación, with which she managed to achieve success in Spain, Mexico and the United States thanks to the albums Flores de Alquiler, El Mundo Se Equivoca y Sin Frenos.